sixstars/CTF365/day2/README.md

 Network - Packet capture analysis
 ## Description
 [ch1.pcap](./ch1.pcap) is an authenticated file exchange achieved through FTP.
-Recover the password used by the user.
+Recover the password used by the user. if wireshark can not open ch1.pcap successfully, please use ch1(new).pcap
 ## Credit
 http://www.root-me.org
 ## Hint